Coast Entertainment: Ardent Leisure (2009–2023)

 In August 2009, management of Macquarie Leisure Trust was internalised and it was renamed Ardent Leisure Group, ending its connection with Macquarie Group.
 In November 2009, Ardent Leisure acquired the QDeck observation deck for A$13.3 million.

 In April 2015, Deborah Thomas, former editor of Cleo and other magazines, was appointed as chief executive officer (CEO) of Ardent Leisure.
 Thomas was replaced on 9 June 2017 when Simon Kelly was appointed as CEO and Managing Director.

 In August 2016, Ardent sold the Goodlife Health Clubs business to Quadrant Private Equity for $260 million.
 In December that year, Ardent Leisure sold its d'Albora Marinas division for A$126 million to a special purpose vehicle owned by Goldman Sachs and Balmain Corporation.
-In December 2017, Ardent sold its to Australian bowling and arcade businesses (AMF, Kingpin and Playtime) to The Entertainment and Education Group for A$160 million.
+In December 2017, Ardent sold its Australian bowling and arcade businesses (AMF, Kingpin and Playtime) to The Entertainment and Education Group for A$160 million.

 In June 2020, RedBird Capital Partners acquired a 24.2% stake in Main Event.
-On 6 April 2022, competitor Dave & Buster's announced its intent to wholly acquire Main Event from Ardent and RedBird for US$835 million (A$1.1 billion); former Main Event CEO Chris Morris was retained, and was made the CEO of Dave and Buster’s.
+On 6 April 2022, competitor Dave & Buster's announced its intent to wholly acquire Main Event from Ardent and RedBird for US$835 million (A$1.1 billion); former Main Event CEO Chris Morris was retained, and was made the CEO of Dave and Buster's.

 Coast Entertainment (2023–present)

 Ardent Leisure changed its name to Coast Entertainment Holdings in December 2023.

+Coast lodged an application with the Gold Coast City Council on 18 September 2023 to rezone and develop three parcels of land owned by Coast on which Dreamworld and WhiteWater World operate.

+On 26 August 2025 the Planning Minister proposed to call in the development.
+On 26 October 2025, the Planning Minister called in the development.
+On 21 November 2025, the Planning Minister issued Coast with an Information Request.